Trip Overview

 Annapurna is a series of peaks in the Himalayas

-is a series of peaks in the Himalayas, a 55 km (34 mi)-long massif of which the highest point, Annapurna I, stands at 8,091 meters (26,545 ft), making it the 10th-highest summit in the world and one of the 14 "eight-thousanders".
-It is located east of a great gorge cut through the Himalayas by the Kali Gandaki River, which separates it from the Dhaulagiri massif.
-Annapurna is a Sanskrit name which literally means "full of food" (feminine form) but is normally translated as Goddess of the Harvests.
-In Hinduism, Annapurna is a goddess of fertility and agriculture.
-The Annapurna peaks are among the world's most dangerous mountains to climb, with a fatality rate of 40%.
+The Annapurnas are a series of Himalayan peaks, a 55 km (34 mi)-long massif with the highest point, Annapurna I, standing at 8,091 meters (26,545 ft), making it the world's tenth-highest summit and one of the 14 "eight-thousanders".
+It is situated east of a massive gorge cut through the Himalayas by the Kali Gandaki River, which separates it from the Dhaulagiri massif.
+Annapurna is a Sanskrit name that means "full of food" (feminine form), but is commonly translated as the Goddess of Harvests.
+In Hinduism, Annapurna is the goddess of fertility and agriculture.
+The Annapurna peaks are among the world's most perilous to climb, with a 40% fatality rate.

 Things To Do